+The Solid Propulsion team has existed since 2009, and many of DAREs rockets have been launched with solid engines throughout the years.
 Since its founding, the team has created a body of knowledge with regards to the development and testing of solid rocket motors.
-Over the years, the team has developed numerous engines, many of which have been launched in rockets.
-These include the reliable Small Rocket Project and DX-1 engines, the latter of which are used in the CanSat and ACT rockets, as well as the two stage engine for Stratos I.
+These engines developed include the reliable Small Rocket Project and DX-1 engines, the latter of which are used in the CanSat and ACT rockets, as well as the two-stage engine for Stratos I.

-As part of the development of the engine, the team has explored and tested a larger glass-fibre engine casing, a new nozzle design, manufactured from pertinax and aluminium, and a new igniter.
-This igniter consists of a commercial ammonium perchlorate grain housed in a 3D printed basket, a pyro-bolt and two squibs.
+The DSX Asimov was the predecessor to the Icarus engine, the original engine designed for the Aether launcher.
+It used “Rocket Candy” as a propellant, and the grains were in the BATES configuration.
+It had a glass-fibre engine casing, a new nozzle design, manufactured from pertinax and aluminium, and an igniter system which also consisted of a commercial ammonium perchlorate grain housed in a 3D printed basket, a pyro-bolt and two squibs.

 Several single grain motor and igniter tests were performed successfully, however, a successful full-scale test was never achieved.
 This was deemed to be the result of quality issues with the casing and propellant grains, as well a few design flaws due to issues with the team’s simulations tools.
 All these issues have been addressed in the design of the Icarus engine, but were sufficient for the Asimov project to be cancelled.

 In addition to developing engines, the team has also performed research into propellants.
 This led to the development of our own solid propellant, ALAN-7, (an Ammonium-nitrate and Aluminium based propellant), which was fully characterised for a member’s master thesis.
 However, afterwards the move back to potassium nitrate propellants was made, though this does not exclude the possibility of the team exploring ammonium nitrate engines again after the completion of Icarus.